b-k/unicode-falafel/README.md

 Falafel is often served in the form of a stuffed pita, but the stuffed flatbread emoji is designed to be ambiguous about its contents---and even whether the flatbread is a pita at all, or a frybread or focaccia.
-"Emoji Additions Tranche 6: More Popular Requests and Gap Filling" ( L2/15­195R2) does propose "falafel" as an alias, but the proposal describes "ingredients, such as meat, vegetables, and condiments", and the proposed character in that document shows brown strips that can not be falafel.
+"Emoji Additions Tranche 6: More Popular Requests and Gap Filling" (UTC document L2/15­195R2) does propose "falafel" as an alias, but the proposal describes "ingredients, such as meat, vegetables, and condiments", and the proposed character in that document shows brown strips that can not be falafel.